 The pill contains the hormones estrogen and progestin.
 This combination birth control pill is not recommended for breastfeeding moms.
 Certain health conditions may mean you need to use a different form of birth control.

 These contain only the hormone progestin, making them safe to use while breastfeeding or when health conditions prevent the use of the two-hormone pills.
 They must be taken at the same time every day to be the most effective.
 The minipills can decrease milk supply.

 Contraceptive skin patch

 Hormones progestin and estrogen are released into your body through a patch on your skin.
+This method is not recommended for breastfeeding moms.
 You need to change the patch from time to time, based on the schedule for the product you buy.

 health care provider visit

-A hormone shot is given once every 1 to 3 months.
+A hormone shot is given once every one to three months.
 It may cause prolonged or irregular bleeding.
-This injection may decrease milk production if given in the first 3 days after birth.
+This injection may decrease milk production if given in the first three days after birth.